kmeersman624/flawlesslaunches/README.md

   ## User Story
   As a User
-  I WANT to be able to access a site that clearly descirbes Flawless Launches Book SO THAT I can easily purchase a copy or contac tthe Author.
+  I WANT to be able to access a site that clearly descirbes Flawless Launches Book SO THAT I can easily purchase a copy or contact the Author.

   ## Contributing
   Kate Meersman & Mike Zlotkowski